LLMTaxo: Leveraging Large Language Models for Constructing Taxonomy of Factual Claims from Social Media: Evaluation

-For each metric, we calculated the average score of the evaluation criteria for each human evaluator.
-We then computed the mean of these averages across the three human annotators.
-The evaluation scores are presented in Table~\ref{tab:evaluation_scores}.
-The results affirm the overall efficacy of \LLMTaxo, with taxonomies generally receiving high ratings (above 3.3 across all metrics).
-Notably, GPT-4o mini consistently outperformed Zephyr, suggesting its greater suitability for taxonomy construction.
-Human evaluators tended to give higher scores than GPT-4, particularly for Zephyr, indicating possibly stricter criteria or different interpretations of taxonomy quality by GPT-4.
-It is also conceivable that GPT-4 shares more similarities with GPT-4o mini than with Zephyr.
+The results affirm the overall efficacy of \LLMTaxo, with taxonomies generally receiving high ratings (above 3.0 across all metrics).
+Notably, GPT-4o mini consistently outperformed Zephyr and Gemini, suggesting its greater suitability for taxonomy construction.
+Human evaluators tended to give higher scores than GPT-4, particularly for taxonomies generated by Zephyr and Gemini, indicating possibly stricter criteria or different interpretations of taxonomy quality by GPT-4.
+It is also reasonable to assume that GPT-4 shares greater similarity with GPT-4o mini than with Zephyr or Gemini.

 The models generally scored well on clarity and completeness, indicating their effectiveness in producing clear, precise and comprehensive topic labels.
-GPT-4o mini also scores highly in hierarchical coherence, suggesting it does well in structuring information from general to specific in a meaningful way.
-Orthogonality has slightly lower scores compared to others, particularly for Zephyr, which may indicate some overlap or less distinct boundaries between topics.
+GPT-4o mini also scored higher in hierarchical coherence with the highest score of 4.7, suggesting it does well in structuring information from general to specific in a meaningful way.
+Orthogonality has slightly lower scores compared to others, particularly for Zephyr and Gemini, which indicates some overlap or less distinct boundaries between topics.
+We observed Gemini was more strongly influenced by the seed taxonomy and tended to generate topics closely aligned with it.
+This is reflected in the limited number of unique topics produced by Gemini, as shown in Table~\ref{tab:topic_counts} and Table~\ref{tab:existing_topic}.
+Such alignment negatively affected both orthogonality and completeness.
+To assess the agreement level among human evaluators, we computed the inter-rater reliability using Gwet's AC2~\cite{gwet2008computing} with quadratic weights, which yielded a score of 0.80.